 Saving for a specific goal or purchase

 If you are saving for a specific reason, you will probably not want to tie your money up for long periods, but will want to maximise the amount you earn in interest.
-You’ll therefore need to search through the best buy tables online, to find deposit accounts that achieve both of these desires.
+You’ll therefore need to search through the best buy tables online, to find accounts that achieve both of these aims.

 You might also want to find ways of saving as much as possible on normal everyday expenditure and minimise your outgoings so that you can maximise the amount you do put away.